 This demographic situation brings both opportunities and challenges to Morocco.
 Young people are an important asset, both for individual State and for the world economy.
-They can contribute innovation, consumption to and increasing productivity, insofar as they actively participate in the economic process [4].
+They can contribute to innovation, consumption and increasing productivity, insofar as they actively participate in the economic process [4].